Skip to main content

 Various companies are trying to improve Car-T efficacy by targeting both CD19 and CD20, and on Tuesday Lyell strengthened its bid here with updated results from a phase 1/2 trial of LYL314 in relapsed/refractory aggressive large B-cell lymphoma.

-Pinacle is in fact an extension of the phase 1/2 study, and will be uncontrolled, but Lyell believes this will be enough to gain FDA approval.
+Pinacle is in fact an extension of the phase 1/2 study, and will be uncontrolled, but Lyell believes that this will be enough to gain FDA approval.
 When asked about the hurdle LYL314 will have to clear, the company’s chief executive, Lyn Seely, estimated an overall response rate of “better than 60-70%”.

 She added that approved CD19 Car-Ts, like Bristol Myers Squibb’s Breyanzi and Gilead’s Yescarta, have produced ORRs of around 70% in the third line, and complete response rates of around 50%.
-It’s hoped that hitting CD20 as well as CD19 might avoid relapse by way of CD19 antigen escape.

 Lyell reported data on Tuesday from Car-T-naive patients in its trial, most of whom had received the recommended phase 2 dose of 100 million Car-T cells.